click hide image

 Further reading

 Postscript April 2023: Mr S. R. Nayak who worked in the BNHS showed me a very interesting collection of visiting cards that Salim Ali owned and in it was a rather interesting card.
-One can almost imagine Ali commenting on the title used here.
+One can almost imagine Ali commenting on the title (occupation) used here.
 Yash Pal Beri was trained as an agricultural entomologist and appears to have been the founding member of the IARI agricultural ornithology group which was later joined by R. K. Bhatnagar and others.
 Bhatnagar retired around 1997 and he gave me his collection of issues of the Newsletter of Birdwatchers which are now digitized on the Internet Archive.

 Beri's card from Salim Ali's card collection